Patrick-Thompson9/electronic-health-record-api/Docs/Api.md

         "dateTimeCreated": "2025-08-18T13:00:00",
         "lastUpdated": "2025-08-18T13:00:00",
         "notes": "Example order notes",
-        "tests": null
+        "test": null
     }
 ]
 ```

 ## 2.3 Update Order

-Note that you can not update an order's ID, order number, or test.
+Note that you cannot update an order's ID, order number, or test.
 To update an order's test you must use the endpoint specific to the object you want to edit (/tests).

 If an update request contains information of an order that doesn't exist, it will create it.